Longhanks/qlift/README.md

 `swift build`

+### Xcode

+Add `https://github.com/DimaRU/qlift.git` to Package Dependencies list

 ### Examples

  - [swiftmine](https://github.com/Longhanks/swiftmine "swiftmine"): Minesweeper in Swift

 ## Note

 This Qt wrapper have incomplete implementation, most of the Qt classes are not implemented.
 Also, support for already implemented Qt classes may be incomplete.
-Again, the architecture of the project has significant flaws.
+Again, the architecture of the project has some flaws with release objects.